frederic-perez/AmE-dictionary/data/idioms.md

 __be in tall cotton__ :two: To be in a time or period of great success or well-being; to be doing very well. _We were in tall cotton after my wife’s late uncle left us his fortune._
 __be in the dark (about someone or something)__ _We are in the dark._
 __be in the hunt__
-__be in the know__ :three: _slang_ To be well-informed, especially about a topic that is not widely known.
+__be in the know__ :four: _slang_ To be well-informed, especially about a topic that is not widely known.
 __be in the wrong__ To have done something incorrect or inappropriate.
 __be just the same (to someone)__ :two: To make no difference (to someone) one way or another; to be unimportant (to someone) what happens.
 __be keen about (someone or something)__